HumanSignal/label-studio/docs/source/tags/ellipselabels.md

 meta_description: Customize Label Studio with the EllipseLabels tag to label images with elliptical bounding boxes for semantic image segmentation machine learning and data science projects.
 ---

-The EllipseLabels tag creates labeled ellipses.
+The `EllipseLabels` tag creates labeled ellipses.
 Use to apply labels to ellipses for semantic segmentation.

-Use with the following data types: image
+Use with the following data types: image.

 ### Parameters